Missouri Senate committee says kids need parental permission for guns

 Schroer and other Republicans in the House were concerned that current law would mean grandparents or aunts and uncles could be charged with a misdemeanor for taking a child out to shoot a gun without their parents’ consent.

 “Our phones have been writing off the hook this morning with this bill,” White said.
-“There is a concern more that in addressing one issue, that it opened it up to a much boarder potential injury.”
+“There is a concern more than addressing one issue, that it opened it up to a much boarder potential injury.”

-The committee decided to add back the provision to the bill, making it a misdemeanor to give a child a gun without parents’ permission.
+The committee decided to add back the bill’s provision, making it a misdemeanor to give a child a gun without parents’ permission.

-Another major topic of discussion during the two hearings was residency requirements for St. Louis City public safety workers.
+Another major topic of discussion during the two hearings was residency requirements for St. Louis City’s public safety workers.

 St. Louis City Police Chief John Hayden spoke during the Senate Transportation, Infrastructure and Public Safety Committee hearing Tuesday on House Bill 46.

-“The number one barrier to recruitment for more officers is the city’s residency residency rule,” Hayden said.
-“Needless to say our officers are physically, emotionally and spiritually drained.
+“The number one barrier in recruitment for more officers is the city’s residency rule,” Hayden said.
+“Needless to say, our officers are physically, emotionally and spiritually drained.
 We desperately need more officers and we need them now.”

-Those in opposition of this bill want voters to decide in November when there’s a question on ballot asks about residency requirements.
+Those in opposition of this bill want voters to decide in November when there’s a question on the ballot asking about residency requirements.

-“Save the city,” Arnie Dienoff said in opposition of the bill.
+“Save the city,” said Arnie Dienoff, in opposition of the bill.
 “They need these public safety employees to live in their neighborhoods to guard and protect these neighborhoods and to safeguard them from harm.”

 Hayden also mentioned the department’s loss of 29-year-old Officer Tamarris Bohannon over the weekend while responding to a shooting in the city.